-Furthermore, the pandemic increased the gender gap in the number of hours dedicated to childcare by 30%.1 The increased childcare gap comes at the expense of women reducing their working hours relative to men.
+Given that increased domestic work, in particular childcare in relation to school closure, could affect women more during COVID-19, we examine time-use by men and women.
+We find that the pandemic increased the gender gap in the number of hours dedicated to childcare by 30%.2 The increased childcare gap comes at the expense of women reducing their working hours relative to men.
 We also find suggestive evidence that the greater gaps in childcare mediate the increased gender gaps in business ownership.

-A natural question is whether these widening entrepreneurship, earnings, and time-use gaps, have resulted in changes in intra-household bargaining power.
-Using vignettes, we show that married women are more likely than men to identify with situations where their intra-household position has deteriorated since the COVID-19 outbreak, even almost two years after the pandemic started.
-This in turn bolsters findings in other settings documenting the pandemic's effect on women's decision-making inside the household and their risk of intimate partner violence (Leslie and Wilson 2020; Aguero 2021; Mahmud and Riley 2021).
+A key question, including to shed light on possibly persistent impacts beyond the pandemic, is whether these widening entrepreneurship, earnings, and time-use gaps, have resulted in changes in intra-household bargaining power.
+We assess the respondents' perceptions of changes in intra-household dynamics by presenting them with three vignettes.
+We randomized the order and language of the vignettes, which presented different scenarios on whether the respondents' intra-household position improved or worsened during the pandemic.
+We find that women are more likely than men to relate to situations where their intra-household position has deteriorated since the COVID-19 outbreak, even almost two years after the pandemic started.
+This speaks to findings in other settings documenting the pandemic's effect on women's decision-making inside the household and their risk of intimate partner violence (Leslie and Wilson 2020; Aguero 2021; Mahmud and Riley 2021).

-Having found such economically significant gender differences in business and household outcomes, we assess in the second part of the paper whether US\$ 360 business grants and training programs helped protect women's businesses differentially during the COVID-19 pandemic.
+Having found such economically significant gender differences in business and household outcomes, we assess whether US\$ 360 business grants and training programs helped protect women's businesses differentially during the COVID-19 pandemic.
 The Government of Kenya, with support from the World Bank, implemented the Kenya Youth Employment and Opportunities Project (KYEOP hereafter) in parallel with the pandemic to support employment outcomes among youth, aged 18-29, with no more than secondary education, who were unemployed or working in vulnerable jobs.
 The KYEOP was implemented between 2017 and 2023, with calls for applicants for the main project's interventions every 6 months.
-In the 4th intake cycle, which started shortly before the onset of the pandemic, given oversubscription to the project's interventions, participants were randomly assigned to either business grants (Grants Only), business development services (BDS only), which included classroom business training and visits to the business by a counselor, or the combination of both (Grants and BDS), in addition to a control group.
+In the 4th intake cycle, which started shortly before the onset of the pandemic, participants were randomly assigned to either business grants (grants only), business development services (BDS only), which included classroom business training and visits to the business by a counselor, or the combination of both (grants and BDS), in addition to a control group.
 The interventions were rolled out between February 2020 and July 2021.

-1 This is consistent with evidence from other regions (Andrew et al. 2020; Del Boca et al. 2020; Farre et al. 2020; Alfonsi et al. 2022; Biscaye et al. 2022).
+2 This is consistent with evidence from other countries (Andrew et al. 2020; Del Boca et al. 2020; Farre et al. 2020; Alfonsi et al. 2023; Biscaye et al. 2022).